canberkarc/canberkarc/README.md

 ## Hi, I'm Canberk

-### I'm a machine learning engineer who is  an AI Enthusiast and constantly developing in machine learning&deep learning.
+### I'm a machine learning engineer who is AI Enthusiast and constantly developing in machine learning&deep learning.

 ### 📫 Where to find me: